Step 1: Call Your Insurance Company

 Different health insurance plans can vary when it comes to breast pump options.
 When you talk to the representative, know what questions to ask to get the details you need about your plan:

-- Do you cover rental, new pumps, or both?
+- Do you cover hospital-grade rental, personal double electric pumps, or both?
 Some hospital-grade pumps are only available by renting.

 - How long will you cover a rental?
 Some moms only need a pump to establish nursing, while others need a long-term setup.

 - Do you cover manual or electric pumps, or both?
 Manual pumps tend to be lighter and can be used anywhere.
-Electric models are often more effective, so they can be better for mothers who need to do more than occasional pumping.
+Double Electric models are more effective, so they can be better for mothers who need to pump daily in order to return to work or school

 - What dollar amount will you cover?
 Prices vary, so you need to know the coverage budget.
 High-tech pumps with a lot of features can cost several hundred dollars.